XinweiYu/fDNC_Neuron_ID/ReadMe.md

-# DLC: Deep Learning Correspondence for Neuron ID
+# fDNC: fast Deep Neural Correspondence

 This tool was developed for automatically predicting neuron correspondence for point clouds of neurons.
 The point clouds do not require straightening or axis-alignment as preprocessing.